-When we get the next stages of the painting we will be mixing linseed oil with our oil paint and these layers will be more oil rich, hence ‘fatter’ and will take longer to dry.
+When we get to the next stages of the portrait painting, we will be mixing linseed oil with our oil paint, and these layers will be more oil-rich, hence ‘fatter’ and will take longer to dry.

 Palette layout and tone

-For this first ‘blocking in’ of the painting, we will be painting with raw umber only.
+For this first ‘blocking in’ of the painting, we will only be painting with raw umber.